reduxjs/redux/docs/tutorials/quick-start/quick-start-part-5.md

 :::info

 As a reminder, the code examples focus on the key concepts and changes for each section.
-See the CodeSandbox projects and the [**TODO actual repo link here** `some-working-branch` in the project repo]() for the complete changes in the application.
+See the CodeSandbox projects and the [`tutorial-steps` branch in the project repo](https://github.com/markerikson/redux-quickstart-example-app/tree/tutorial-steps) for the complete changes in the application.

 :::